Aboyne Castle: Architecture

-The castle was constructed by Bysets, Lords of Strathdee and Aboyne before 1233 as a motte-and-bailey.
+The castle was constructed by the Bysets, lords of Strathdee and Aboyne, before 1233, as a motte and bailey.
 Edward I sent instructions for its fortification in 1307.
-It was later turned into a stone keep. in 1671, the west wing was rebuilt as a tower house by Charles, first Earl of Aboyne, parts of which are still visible.
-A mansion house was added in 1701.
-An east wing was added in 1801.
+It was later turned into a stone keep.
+In 1671, Charles Gordon, 1st Earl of Aboyne rebuilt the west wing as a tower house, parts of which are still visible.
+His son, the 2nd Earl, added a mansion house in 1701: George Gordon, 9th Marquess of Huntly added an east wing in 1801.
 In 1869, kitchen improvements were made using granite and stepped gables.
 The Mansion House was updated in the 1880s by Sir Cunliffe Brooks by adding baronial-style ornamentation.
 George Truefitt did some restoration work in the later part of the 19th century.
-It was remodelled in 1986 by Ian Begg.
+The castle was remodelled in 1986 by Ian Begg.

 The structure is three storeys with a basement and attic.
 The east elevation is symmetrical, while the north (entrance), south, and west are asymmetrical.
 A heraldic panel is located between the second and third windows of the north elevation, as is a decorative ironwork finial and a weathercock finial.
 There is a baronial tower house, an angled tower to the north-west, a four-storey basement, and an attic tower to the north.
 The oldest section of the castle is the north-west which incorporates a balustrade atop a five-storey circular tower that is corbelled to square.
 This tower was replicated later at the north-east.
 The castle is harled and lime washed.
 Eaves are courses, there are several turrets, a possible secret passageway, and a monk's room.

 There are a number of small-pane windows, as well as a grey slate roof with tiled ridge.
 A doorway to the principal floor is reached by stone steps, and a small-pane glazed timber door is located to the right of the basement.
 Immediately to the north of the castle, there is a harled wall with an enclosed courtyard.

 Ownership

 In 1242, after the expulsion from Scotland of John and Walter Byset of Clan Bissett, who had been accused of the murder of Patrick, Earl of Atholl, at Haddington, East Lothian, Aboyne Castle passed to the Knights Templar in that year.
-It passed next to the Frasers of Cowie, before passing yet again, this time by marriage, to Sir William de Keith, Great Marischal of Scotland around 1355.
-In 1449, De Keith's great-granddaughter, Joan, brought the castle by marriage to Alexander Gordon, 1st Earl of Huntly (1449).
-Its present owner is the Marquis of Huntly whose family has owned it since the early 15th century.
+It passed next to the Frasers of Cowie, before passing yet again, this time by marriage, to Sir William de Keith, Great Marischal of Scotland, around 1355.
+In 1449, Keith's great-granddaughter, Joan, brought the castle by marriage to Alexander Gordon, 1st Earl of Huntly (1449).
+Its present owner is the Marquess of Huntly, whose family has owned it since the early 15th century.